andreea-mgh/wordshift/README.md

 # Wordshift

-IPA estimation and substitution utility for constructed languages.
+IPA estimation and substitution utility for constructed and natural languages.